 Caitlan Hendrickson, M.Ed., CO-OP

 Caitlan is a Certified Organizational Ombudsman Practitioner (CO-OP) and received her Master of Education in Human Relations with distinction from Northern Arizona University, as well as a Graduate Certificate in Educational Technology - Adult Learning and Training.
 She received her Bachelor of Arts degree from the University of Oregon, where she triple-majored in Spanish, International Studies, and Planning, Public Policy, and Management, double-minored in Peace Studies and Latin American Studies, and graduated with multiple honors.
 In addition, she has received over one thousand hours of professional training in conflict management practices, including certification in the Thomas-Kilmann Conflict Mode Instrument and a specialty in teaching intercultural communication.
+Currently, she is completing a doctorate in educational leadership as well as an advanced certification in organizational development.
 Caitlan is a member of the International Ombudsman Association, the Association for Conflict Resolution, and the Arizona Association for Conflict Resolution.